tfzhang006/paper-reading/Learning Compositional Neural Information Fusion for Human Parsing.md

 - Only focusing on leaf nodes in human hierarchy loses cross-level information.
 ## Methods
 - Direct inference network
+	- A backbone network for *image embedding*
+	- Three level-specific FCN for *level-specific embedding*
+	- A Squeeze-and-Excitation block for *node-specific embedding*
+	- The direct inference network predicts segmentation
 - Top-down inference network
+	- We concatenate initial estimation of parent node and current node feature and feed it into FCN-based top-down inference network.
 - Bottom-up inference network
+	-
 - Conditional fusion network
 ## Evaluation